-Apple Card vs the best reward cards, benefits and APR comparison
+Apple Card vs the best credit cards, benefit rewards and APR comparison

 When it gets released in the summer, the Apple Card will actually be a virtual number in your Wallet app, while the accompanying piece of titanium cutout doesn't have any of the traditional card paraphernalia to worry about if it is lost or stolen, like account numerals, expiration date or CVV digits.
 Here's how it works: